 Many people who island hop around Sabah choose to visit the Gaya Island Resort but I’m glad we visited some of the smaller islands on this trip.
 Gaya Island may be the biggest, but Sapi Island and Manukan Island won us over with their charm.

-In the beginning, I wanted to visit three islands in one day.
+In the beginning, I wanted to visit three islands on my Sabah island hopping tour.
 I thought we should get as much done as possible since the next chance to visit Sabah will likely come far into the future.
 However, at the end of the day, I was thoroughly satisfied with the two-island experience.
-If we tried to do more, the day would be too rushed and not as enjoyable and relaxing as it was.
+If we tried to do more the day would be too rushed and not as enjoyable and relaxing as it was for us.
 Sometimes going slow and taking in the sights is the best choice.